121 Employee Wellness Program Ideas Your Team Will Love

 Employee wellness programs have become a staple in many companies as a way to attract top talent, keep them happy and productive, and decrease employee turnover.

-In fact, 80% of employees at companies with robust health and wellness programs feel engaged and cared for by their employers.
+In fact, 80% of employees at companies with robust health and wellness programs at work feel engaged and cared for by their employers.

 Below is a list of 121 employee wellness program ideas that you can easily implement at your office.

-A lot of the wellness ideas listed here are ones we’ve used ourselves and have seen the benefits firsthand.
+This list of wellness activities & ideas are the ones we’ve used ourselves and have seen the benefits firsthand.
 Many others were contributed to us from awesome companies that know how to take care of their teams.

 Here’s a quick list of employee wellness program ideas voted on by our readers.